 If you hold your shares through a broker or representative, you can only vote your shares in the manner prescribed by the broker or representative.
-The Notice and Access Card or the proxy materials, if you elected to receive a hard copy, have been forwarded to you by your broker, bank or other nominee who is considered, with respect to those shares, the stockholder of record.
+The proxy materials have been forwarded to you by your broker, bank or other nominee who is considered, with respect to those shares, the stockholder of record.
 Detailed instructions from your broker or representative will generally be included with your proxy material.
 These instructions may also include information on whether your shares can be voted by telephone or over the Internet or the manner in which you may revoke your votes.
-If you choose to vote your shares by telephone or over the Internet, you should follow the instructions provided by the broker or representative.
+If you choose to vote your shares by telephone, fax or over the Internet, you should follow the instructions provided by the broker or representative.